501st-alpha1/dwolla.net-v2/README.md

 `dwolla.net-v2` has two exception classes to help identify invalid API responses:

-* `Dwolla.APIException` will be returned when the server returns `false` for the `Success` variable in the standard ["Dwolla envelope"](https://docs.dwolla.com/?json#responses)
+* `DwollaV2.APIException` will be returned when the server returns `false` for the `Success` variable in the standard ["Dwolla envelope"](https://docs.dwolla.com/?json#responses)

-* `Dwolla.OAuthException` will be returned when `access_token` is returned null - the library will then attempt to re-serialize the response as an `OAuthError` to return the error body.
+* `DwollaV2.OAuthException` will be returned when `access_token` is returned null - the library will then attempt to re-serialize the response as an `OAuthError` to return the error body.

 ## Serializable Types

-In order to make the developer's life easier, we have included various serializable types of objects needed to make requests to our API in `Dwolla.SerializableTypes`.
+In order to make the developer's life easier, we have included various serializable types of objects needed to make requests to our API in `DwollaV2.SerializableTypes`.
 Nullable types for primitives have been used so that the WCF serializer does not throw an exception when the API returns a null value for a non-nullable primitive.

 ```cs
 public class DwollaResponse<T>